Text Style Transfer: A Review and Experimental Evaluation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Although TST is a relatively new branch of the natural language processing field, a considerable amount of TST research has been conducted in recent years.
+Although TST is a relatively new branch of the field of natural language processing, considerable research on TST has recently been conducted.
 The explosive growth of TST research has generated many novel and interesting TST models.
 This survey aims to organize these novel TST models using a taxonomy (cf.~Fig. \ref{fig:taxonomy}).
 We also summarize the common techniques used by modern TST models to transfer text styles.
-We also emphasize the important TST research trends, such as the shift from TST models attempting to disentangle text style from content to aiming to perform TST without any style-content disentanglement.
-While we postulate that the trend on performing TST without any style-content disentanglement will continue, we believe that the study on style representation remains an interesting research direction that deserves further exploration.
+We also emphasize the critical TST research trends, such as the shift from TST models attempting to disentangle text style from content to aiming to perform TST without any style-content disentanglement.
+While we postulate that the trend to perform TST without any style-content disentanglement will continue, we believe that the study on style representation remains an interesting research direction that deserves further exploration.

-Besides discussing the common TST techniques, we also conducted a large-scale reproducibility study where we replicated and benchmarked 19 state-of-the-art TST algorithms on two publicly available datasets.
+In addition to discussing common TST techniques, we also conducted a large-scale reproducibility study where we replicated and benchmarked 19 state-of-the-art TST algorithms on two publicly available datasets.
 To the best of our knowledge, this is the first large-scale reproducibility study on TST methods.
 The results of our study show that none of the TST methods could dominate on all evaluation metrics.
-This suggests the complexity of the TST task, wherein different methods may have advantages in different aspects, and there is no simple way to declare a winner.
+This suggests the complexity of the TST task, where different methods may have advantages in different aspects, and there is no simple way to declare a winner.
 The evaluation analysis in our reproducibility study also advocated the need to search for better TST evaluation metrics.

 We believe that research on TST will continue to flourish, and the industry will continue to find more exciting applications for the existing TST methods.
-We hope that this survey can provide readers with a comprehensive understanding of the critical aspects of this field, clarify the important types of TST methods, and shed some light on future studies.
+We hope that this survey can provide readers with a comprehensive understanding of the critical aspects of this field, clarify the crucial types of TST methods, and shed some light on future studies.